zalando/postgres-operator/docs/reference/cluster_manifest.md

   automatically created by Patroni for cluster members and permanent replication slots.
 Optional.

+* **standby**
+  initializes cluster as a standby creating a cascading replication, where standby leader is streaming from specified remote location

 ## Postgres container resources

 Those parameters define [CPU and memory requests and